elgbar/hex/README.md

 * Lag when un/redoing after a long game
   * Hard to do since it's loading the previous version of the map.
 Have to look into why it takes longer late-game
-* Merging two territories always keeps the capital of the selected territory
 * Trees still behave weirdly
 * Living piece in a single territory?????